ABOUT ARTSPASS

 Free admission to the Museum of Contemporary Art (MCA) year-round

-A limited number of free passes to the Art Institute of Chicago are available for faculty and staff are available.
-Please contact Juelle Daley to arrange for one.
-Free admission to the Art Institute of Chicago once a quarter during UChicago Nights.
-Family and friends may join faculty and staff during these special evenings.
+A limited number of free passes to the Art Institute of Chicago and Field Museum are available for faculty and staff.
+Please contact artspass@uchicago.edu to arrange for one.

 Free, guided public tours of the Frederick C. Robie House the first Monday of every month and $3 discounts at all other times.

-I am a graduate student.
+I am a student.
 Can my spouse/significant other take advantage of the ArtsPass program?

 Currently, the only partnership that extends to guests of students is The Field Museum which allows a student with a UCID to attend with one guest.